thaliaarchi/git-transform-repo/docs/design.md

 A text format like git log would be easy to throw together, once the diff mechanics are worked out, but a GUI with editor integration would be very useful for viewing the changes hierarchically.

+Evaluate to what extent git range-diff satisfies these requirements.

 ## Transformation DSL